 Starting from Native Dog campground, follow this track to Woolpack Rocks, where you can picnic, birdwatch and walk to the summit for views across the New England Tablelands.

-- Cathedral Rock National Park
+- Cathedral Rock National Park in Country NSW

 - 8km return

 - Grade 4

 - What to